rishav21556/shivadhesh/README.md

 ## Contact

-For any inquiries or feedback, please contact the project maintainers:
+For any inquiries or feedback, please contact the project maintainer:

-- John Doe - john.doe@example.com
-- Jane Smith - jane.smith@example.com
+- Rishav Raj - rishav21556@iiitd.ac.in

 Feel free to open an issue if you encounter any problems or have suggestions for improvement.